When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Spit-up Through the Nose — Is It Normal?
+Spit-up Through the Nose, Is It Normal?

 Spit-up Versus Vomit

-How Can I Reduce How Often My Baby Spits Up?
+How Can I Reduce Nasal Spit-Up?

 While Feeding